davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/ecclesiastes/chapters/ecclesiastes-1/verses/ecclesiastes-1-18/ecclesiastes-1-18-kjv.md

 ---
 title: "Ecclesiastes 1:18 KJV"
 ⬅️: "Ecclesiastes 1:17 KJV"
-attribution: "Ecclesiastes 1:18 KJV"
 King James Version of: "Ecclesiastes 1:18"
-quote: >-
+verse: >-
   For in much wisdom is much grief: and he that increaseth knowledge increaseth sorrow.
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---